 - You are entitled to Social Security benefits for November and December of the current year (2018);

-- The Part B premium will be or was deducted from your Social Security benefits in November 2017 through January 2018;
+- The Medicare Part B premium will be or was deducted from your Social Security benefits in November 2018 through January 2019;

-- You don’t already pay higher Part B premiums because of Income-Related Monthly Adjustment Amount (IRMAA) eligibility;
+- You do not already pay higher Part B premiums because of Income-Related Monthly Adjustment Amount (IRMAA) eligibility;

 - And, you do not receive a Cost of Living Adjustment (COLA) large enough to cover the increased premium.
-COLA is a change in the dollar amount of Social Security benefits to protect against inflation decreasing the benefit’s purchasing power.
-The COLA in 2018 will be 2% of your Social Security benefit.
+COLA is additional income given to Social Security recipients to protect against inflation decreasing the benefit’s purchasing power.
+The COLA in 2019 will be 2.8% of your Social Security benefit.

 The hold harmless provision does NOT protect you if:

 - You are new to Medicare.
 Hold harmless does not apply to you because you have not been enrolled in Medicare Part B long enough to qualify.

 - You are enrolled in a Medicare Savings Program (MSP).
 However, the MSP should continue paying for your full Part B premium.